 Culture and Representation

-The Culture and Representation track provides a coherent academic framework for exploring a range of overlapping fields of inquiry, partly related to the interdisciplinary field of cultural studies, including popular culture, media studies, visual culture, cultural policy, along with cultural anthropology and cultural geography.
-The track builds on the strengths of MEIS as a broadly multidisciplinary area studies department and expands them by offering training in critical theory (e.g., narrative theory, performance theory, political theory, postcolonial critique) and methodologies (e.g., textual analysis, discourse analysis, institutional analysis, interviews, ethnography, digital methods).
-Students in the Culture and Representation track will, in consultation with their advisor(s), craft a program of coursework and supervised training in a range of areas, as well as departments such as Art; Public Policy; Anthropology; Cinema Studies; Comparative Literature; Media, Culture and Communication; Performance Studies; and Social and Cultural Analysis.
+The Culture and Representation track provides a coherent academic framework for exploring a range of overlapping fields of inquiry, mainly related to the interdisciplinary field of cultural studies, including popular culture, media studies, visual culture, cultural policy, along with the related fields of cultural anthropology and cultural geography.
+Inaugurated in 2005, the track builds on the strengths of MEIS as a broadly multidisciplinary area studies department, highlighting the acquisition of knowledge in critical theory (including narratology, performance, postcolonial, political thought), analytical methodologies (including textual, discourse, and institutional analyses), and various research approaches (including interviews and digital methods).
+Students in the Culture and Representation track will, in consultation with their advisor(s), craft a program of coursework and supervised study in a range of areas, and will be encouraged to enroll in related courses offered via other departments, such as Anthropology; Art & Public Policy; Cinema Studies; Comparative Literature; Media, Culture & Communication; Performance Studies; Social & Cultural Analysis.

 Islamic Studies